 That being said, electret condenser microphones are still active microphones.
 Their impedance converters require power (provided by external means) to function properly, as do the components mentioned in the section above.

-In studio-grade and measurement ECMs, the preferred powering method is generally phantom power, which applies +48 V DC on pins 2 and 3 (relative to pin 1) of the balanced audio cable that is connected to the microphone.
+In studio-grade and measurement ECMs, the preferred powering method is phantom power, which applies +48 V DC on pins 2 and 3 (relative to pin 1) of the balanced audio cable connected to the microphone.

 With lavalier and other miniature ECMs, the preferred powering method is often DC biasing.
 This method entails sending +5 V DC along the audio conductor of an unbalanced line and is usually supplied by the wireless transmitter bodypack the lav mic connects to.